paritytech/polkassembly/kubernetes/README.md

   - create a user with username "proposal_bot" and name "Governance bot" through signup (no email).
   - verify the username in gitlab ci variable PROPOSAL_BOT_USERNAME.
 This is used as env var in chain db watcher.
   - use the password in gitlab ci variable PROPOSAL_BOT_PASSWORD.
 This is used as env var in chain db watcher.
-  - set botuser user id in gitlab ci variable PROPOSAL_BOT_USER_ID.
-Needed as env var in auth server and chain db watcher.
+  - set the user id in gitlab ci variable PROPOSAL_BOT_USER_ID.
+This is used as env var in auth server and chain db watcher.
 - Run migrations in hasura
   We are using remote join branch of hasura where automatic migrations are not running.
 We need to run them maually.
   The steps are: